thisismypassport/shrinko8/README.md

 * As Picotron evolves, there might be new globals or table keys that Shrinkotron isn't aware of.
 You can report such cases and use [`--preserve`](#preserving-identifiers-across-the-entire-cart) meanwhile.

 # Version Changes

+To see the full list of changes, see [The Changelog](https://github.com/thisismypassport/shrinko8/blob/main/CHANGELOG.md).

 Starting from v1.2.7 - shrinko supports putting `$` before hint comments, aka:
 * `--$preserve:` instead of `--preserve:`